23-Point Peer Editing Checklist for Creating Exceptional Content

 So you need an editor.
 And an editor needs a peer editing checklist.

-At Process Street, we use checklists for everything we do.
-We have a pre-publish checklist for blog posts and marketing emails.
-We have a checklist for keyword research.
+At Process Street, we run a workflow for everything we do.
+Our platform turns any repeatable process into an AI-powered workflow your team actually follows, from a pre-publish workflow for blog posts and marketing emails, to keyword research, to onboarding and compliance operations.
 We even have a checklist for making checklists.

-In this post, I want to share with you our peer editing checklist for training writers and editors to become the best they can be, and creating stellar blog content.
+In this post, I want to share with you our peer editing checklist for training writers and editors to become the best they can be, and for creating exceptional content every single time.

 Let’s go!